maharasa/DevAutomaton/README.md

 ## Introducing Dev Automation: Simplifying Software Development

-### Dev Automaton is a software development tool that helps you plan, design, and automate your software development tasks.
+### Dev Automaton is a software development tool that helps you write your software requirements, plan your development approach, automate your development tasks, preview your work in real time, and export your work in a single click.

-Dev Automaton can help you:
+Dev Automaton is a powerful tool that can help you save time and improve the quality of your software development.
+Here are some of the things that Dev Automaton can do:

+### Write your software requirements in a technical format:
+Dev Automaton can help you create clear and concise software requirements that are easy to understand for both technical and non-technical stakeholders.
-### Plan your software development approach:
+### Plan your development approach:
- Dev Automaton can help you create a software development plan that outlines your goals, requirements, and tasks.
+Dev Automaton can help you create a development plan that outlines your goals, requirements, and tasks.
-### Design your software architecture:
+### Automate your development tasks:
-Dev Automaton can help you design your software architecture by providing templates and best practices.
-Automate your development tasks: Dev Automaton can automate your development tasks, such as code generation, testing, and deployment.
+Dev Automaton can automate your development tasks, such as code generation, testing, and deployment.
 ### Generate source code:
 Dev Automaton can generate source code in a variety of programming languages, such as HTML, Angular, C#, and Java.
 ### Integrate AI to generate source code:
 Dev Automaton can integrate with AI services like ChatGPT, Google Bard, or any other AI APIs to generate source code.
 ### Use your own source code as template:
 Dev Automaton can use your own source code as a template to generate new source code.
+### Preview your work in real time:
+Dev Automaton can show you a real-time preview of your application pages, so you can see how your changes will look before you commit them.
+### Export preview for whole project or application:
+Dev Automaton can export a preview of your whole project or application in a single click, so you can share it with your team or stakeholders.
-Dev Automaton is a powerful tool that can help you save time and improve the quality of your software development.
-If you are looking for a way to automate your software development tasks, Dev Automaton is a great option.
+If you are looking for a way to automate your software development tasks, preview your work in real time, and export your work in a single click, Dev Automaton is a great option.

-Here are some additional benefits of using Dev Automaton:

-###  Increased productivity:
-Dev Automaton can help you save time by automating your development tasks.
-###  Improved quality:
-Dev Automaton can help you improve the quality of your software by reducing errors and ensuring that your code is compliant with industry standards.
-###  Reduced costs:
-Dev Automaton can help you reduce costs by automating your development tasks and freeing up your team to focus on more strategic work.
-If you are looking for a way to improve the efficiency and quality of your software development, Dev Automaton is a great option.

- Let Dev Automation simplify your software development process!
-Here are some key points about this game-changing software:

 ## Feature